 Dental X-Rays in Buffalo, NY

-Dental x-rays are an essential part of any dental practice as they allow the dentist to see things that they can’t with a simple visual examination.
+Dental X-rays are an essential part of any dental practice as they allow the dentist to see things that they can’t with a simple visual examination.
 X-ray technology allows dentists to see and treat dental problems before they become serious.
-Newer technology and the development of dental cone beam computed tomography (CBCT) allow dentists to take x-ray imaging one step further and deliver a three-dimensional image of your dental structure, soft tissues, nerve paths, and bone, allowing for more precise treatment planning.
+Newer technology and the development of dental cone beam computed tomography (CBCT) allow dentists to take X-ray imaging one step further and deliver a three-dimensional image of your dental structure, soft tissues, nerve paths, and bone, allowing for more precise treatment planning.

 What Do Traditional Dental X-Rays Show?

-Dental X-Rays in Buffalo, NY Cone Beam CT Todd Shatkin DDSTraditional dental x-rays give the dentist the ability to look inside your teeth, the tip of the roots and underneath your gums.
+CBCT Scan in Buffalo, NY - Dental X-Rays - Dr. Todd ShatkinTraditional dental X-rays give the dentist the ability to look inside your teeth, the tip of the roots, and underneath your gums.
 This area is not visible to the naked eye, so this gives the dentist a better idea of what is going on inside your mouth.
 In the dental office, you may receive bitewing, periapical, and panoramic dental x-rays.

 Bitewings show the crown portion of the teeth and allow the dentist to check for early signs of decay.
-Periapical dental x-rays look at the bone height and root tips of the teeth.
-A panoramic dental x-ray creates an image of the entire oral cavity and this can help identify things like impactions, cysts, tumors, jaw disorders, or bone irregularities.
+Periapical dental X-rays look at the bone height and root tips of the teeth.
+A panoramic dental X-ray creates an image of the entire oral cavity, and this can help identify things like impactions, cysts, tumors, jaw disorders, or bone irregularities.

-Depending on your dentist and your need for care, other x-rays, such as occlusal x-rays, help a dentist evaluate tooth growth in children, while cephalometric x-rays help orthodontists plan orthodontic treatments.
+Depending on your dentist and your need for care, other X-rays, such as occlusal X-rays, help a dentist evaluate tooth growth in children, while cephalometric X-rays help orthodontists plan orthodontic treatments.

 What is Cone Beam Computer Tomography (CBCT)?

-Dental Cone Beam Computer Tomography, or CBCT, is a specialized type of x-ray machine that utilizes technology designed to create a three-dimensional image of your craniofacial region in a single scan.
-This is a painless and noninvasive procedure that provides a highly accurate diagnostic tool.
-During a CPCT, an x-ray beam in the shape of a cone moves around the patient with a complete 360-degree rotation, taking a large number of images.
-In a single rotation, the CBCT is able to generate hundreds of high-resolution images that are then combines to form a 3-D image.
+During a CBCT, an X-ray beam in the shape of a cone moves around the patient in a complete 360-degree rotation, taking a large number of images.
+In a single rotation, the CBCT generates hundreds of high-resolution images that are then combined to form a 3-D image.
 These detailed images provide the dentist with a more detailed picture of what is going on.
 The procedure is quick and only takes between 20 and 40 seconds.

 This technology gives the dentist an advantage when it comes to creating a precise treatment plan catered directly to your needs.
 This technology is commonly used now in orthodontic treatment planning but can be essential in complex dental cases such as severely impacted teeth, accurate dental implant placement, evaluating jaw, sinus, and naval cavity issues, diagnosing temporomandibular joint disorder (TMJ), and much more.
 If you are interested in dental x-rays, contact Dr. Todd Shatkin today for a free consultation.